Chascanum cernuum (L.) E.Mey.

 This much-branched herbaceous perennial grows up to 300-600 mm.
 The fine, leathery sessile leaves are arranged in a whorl and toothed at the tips.

 The flowers have a small, curved tube and are either white or tinged mauve.
-It flowers throughout the year, with its main flowering time from July to November.
+It flowers throughout the year, with its main flowering time in winter, spring and early summer (from July to November).

 Chascanum cernuum is not threatened and has the status of Least Concern (LC) (Raimondo et al. 2009).